smcgdub/MS3_Project_Tipsy_Mac_Staggers/testing.md

 4. Huawei P smart
 5. Chuwi h9 pro

+All mobile testing was carried out on Chrome, FireFox, Opera and Brave browsers.

 **1. Navbar**

 * When held vertically on a tablet the Navbar buttons will disappear and be accessed by clicking on the hamburger menu that appears on the top right hand side.